JoachimGoedhart/Quantify-FRET-ratio/README.md

 * Note: PlotTwist has the option to exclude data from user selected cells

 ### Sample data and expected results
-* Raw sample data is available in this [folder](https://github.com/JoachimGoedhart/Quantify-FRET-ratio/tree/master/Example-data_raw)
+* Raw example data is available in this [folder](https://github.com/JoachimGoedhart/Quantify-FRET-ratio/tree/master/Example-data_raw)
 * The graph of the example data generated with PlotTwist looks like this: